 The historical Impact Area is located in the southwestern portion of Fort Ord.
 The Impact Area contains several former ranges, with specific target areas having the highest densities of MEC.
 The Army is conducting a remedial action within a 6,560-acre portion of the Impact Area.
 This area is fenced, posted with warning signs, and is off-limits to unauthorized people.

 Track 2 Bureau of Land Management (BLM) Area B – The Northern Portion of the Fort Ord National Monument

-The Fort Ord Public Lands have been managed by the Bureau of Land Management (BLM) since the lands were transferred from the Army in 1996.
+In 1996, the Army transferred 7,205 acres to the Bureau of Land Management (BLM) at the former Fort Ord to be managed as a habitat reserve.
 The property, which includes 86 miles of trails, is extensively used for hiking, bicycling and horseback riding by local residents and tourists.
 On April 20, 2012 the President designated these lands (as well as land pending transfer to the BLM as a habitat reserve) as the Fort Ord National Monument.
 During the long history of Fort Ord as an Army training facility, many areas were used for training involving military munitions.
 The training often resulted in munitions and explosives of concern or MEC remaining on those areas.
-The Army conducted investigation, sampling, and removal of MEC within the transferred BLM lands.
+The Army has conducted investigation, sampling, and removal of MEC within the transferred BLM lands.

-Although visitors who comply with posted restrictions and remain on designated trails on the Fort Ord National Monument are safe from munition risk, the Army conducted a comprehensive evaluation of BLM Area B in terms of explosives safety.
+Visitors who comply with posted restrictions and remain on designated trails on the Fort Ord National Monument are safe from munition risk.
+The Army conducted a comprehensive evaluation of BLM Area B in terms of explosives safety.
 BLM Area B is located in the northern portion of the Fort Ord National Monument.
-This evaluation also includes the final review of MRS-16, where MEC removals were conducted following a prescribed burn in 2006.
+This evaluation also included the final review of MRS-16, where removals of MEC were conducted following a prescribed burn in 2006.